Planar Length-Constrained Minimum Spanning Trees: Hardness of Approximation from Group Steiner Tree

 \section{Hardness of Approximation from Group Steiner Tree}

-In this section we show that length-constrained MST tree generalizes group Steiner tree.
-Our reduction immediately implies an improved lower bound on the hardness of length-constrained MST (and thus length-constrained Steiner tree) for general graphs, compared to the previous lower bound implied by a reduction from set cover \cite{naor1997retractedshallowlight}.
+In this section we prove a new bicriteria lower bound on the hardness of length-constrained MST for general graphs via a reduction from group Steiner tree, improving upon the decades-old single-criteria lower bound implied by a reduction from set cover \cite{naor1997retractedshallowlight}.